futureproofbear/SpaceSituationalAnalysis/README.md

 ```

 This will:
-1. Download orbital element history for NORAD 66748 from CelesTrak
+1. Download orbital element history for NORAD XXXXX from CelesTrak
 2. Download the Kp geomagnetic index from GFZ Potsdam
 3. Detect manoeuvres and cross-check against space weather
-4. Print a summary and save a plot to `maneuver_detection_66748.png`
+4. Print a summary and save a plot to `maneuver_detection_XXXXX.png`

 ---